 Preserving Affordable Rental Housing

-Grants and long-term capital has been provided to local, regional, and national nonprofit affordable housing owners who operate in nearly every state.
-We also support specialized financing vehicles across the country and public sector-led preservation efforts in Chicago, New York City, and 14 other states and localities.
-We also fund policy analysis, data collection, and expert assistance to encourage investment in rental housing preservation and foster sound federal, state, and local policies.
-Recently we have also made a limited set of investments to identify how energy efficiency improvements can help preserve rental housing affordability.
+The Foundation's housing program is in a legacy phase, though we are still supporting organizations that focus on this pressing need.
+Over the years, the Foundation has provided grants and long-term capital to local, regional, and national nonprofit affordable housing owners that operate in nearly every state.
+We have also supported specialized financing vehicles across the country and public sector-led preservation efforts in Chicago, New York City, and 14 other states and localities.
+We have supported policy analysis, data collection, and expert assistance to encourage investment in rental housing preservation and foster sound federal, state, and local policies.
+We have also made a limited set of investments to identify how energy efficiency improvements can help preserve rental housing affordability.